Independent African news, markets, culture and politics.

 Tinubu commits N90bn to 400,000 students’ school fees, upkeep – Information minister — Daily Nigerian

-President Tinubu’s vision, as stated by the minister, is to ensure that no Nigerian child is denied access to tertiary education due to financial difficulties.
-The initiative is part of the government’s efforts to promote holistic development, prosperity, and well-being for all Nigerians, regardless of their political party affiliation or religious background.
+Minister Idris explained that the N90 billion allocation covers not only school fees but also the upkeep of beneficiaries across various tertiary institutions.
+He reiterated President Tinubu’s vision that no Nigerian child should be denied access to tertiary education because of financial difficulties.
+The initiative reflects the government’s broader effort to promote holistic development, prosperity, and well‑being for all Nigerians, irrespective of political affiliation or religious background.

-The minister emphasized that the government is committed to serving the interests of all Nigerians, transcending party lines.
-He highlighted the importance of the NELFUND initiative, stating that it is essential for the education and future of Nigerian children.
-Additionally, he mentioned the government’s provision of a Cancer Screening and Treatment Centre/Oncology facility, which will benefit individuals affected by cancer.
+Emphasizing the government’s commitment to serving all citizens beyond party lines, the minister highlighted the importance of NELFUND for the education and future of Nigerian children.
+He also noted the establishment of a Cancer Screening and Treatment Centre/Oncology facility, which will benefit individuals affected by cancer.

-The NELFUND initiative is a significant investment in Nigeria’s education sector, demonstrating the government’s commitment to supporting the country’s youth.
-With this initiative, the government aims to increase access to higher education, reducing the financial barriers that often hinder students from pursuing their academic goals.
-As the government continues to implement this initiative, it is expected to have a positive impact on the education sector and the lives of Nigerian students.
+Overall, the NELFUND initiative represents a significant investment in Nigeria’s education sector, demonstrating the government’s dedication to supporting the nation’s youth.
+By increasing access to higher education and reducing financial barriers, the program is expected to have a positive impact on both the education system and the lives of Nigerian students.

 Scroll to Top